-Bellis perennis also known as the Common Daisy to Meadow Daisy, Lawn Daisy, Bruisewort, Woundwort, or English Daisy.
-It is a spring bedding flower.
-It has daisy-like flowers with yellow centers.
-Bellis perennis is part of the Asteraceae family of plants.
-It is native to Europe.
+Introduction and Varied Names: Bellis perennis, widely known as the Common Daisy, also goes by other charming names such as Meadow Daisy, Lawn Daisy, Bruisewort, Woundwort, or English Daisy.
+This delightful spring bedding flower belongs to the Asteraceae family of plants and is native to Europe.

 Diverse Flower Varieties and Herbaceous Perennial Traits: The dainty flowers of Bellis perennis bear a striking resemblance to traditional daisies, with their characteristic yellow centers and delicate white petals.
 However, nature offers a variety of options, including shades of white, pink, and even reddish-pink blossoms.
 As an herbaceous perennial, this enchanting flower exhibits short creeping rhizomes, allowing it to readily colonize lawns and serve as an excellent ground cover.

 Landscape Beauty and Versatility: Bellis perennis is a popular choice for adding beauty to landscapes and gardens, often planted in conjunction with spring bulbs and other flowers.
 Its ability to flourish in various environments, coupled with its charming appearance, makes it a welcome addition to any garden bed or lawn.

 Light and Soil Requirements: Bellis perennis thrives in full sun or partial shade.
 Ensure the soil is well-drained to prevent waterlogging and maintain optimal growing conditions for these delightful blooms.

 Flowering and Deadheading: With consistent deadheading, Bellis perennis flowers generously throughout the summer, prolonging the beauty and vibrancy of your garden.
 Regularly removing spent flowers encourages the plant to produce new blossoms.